 This Certificate of Compliance serves as a guarantee that you have met your financial responsibility (a.k.a. car insurance requirements).

 When any of the situations listed above occur, the Indiana BMV will send a request for proof of car insurance to your address.
 You will then need to contact your insurance agent to submit the certificate to prove you were insured (or the vehicle was insured) at the time of the incident.

 The certificate needs to be electronically submitted within 90 days of the date you receive the request from the BMV.

 If the form is not submitted on time, you face suspension of your IN driver’s license.

 In Indiana, operating a vehicle without the mandatory car insurance coverage can cost you.
-If you are found driving without the required minimums, you’ll lose your driving privileges from anywhere between 90 days and 1 year.
+If you are found driving without the required minimums, you'll lose your driving privileges from anywhere between 90 days and 1 year.

 When your license has been suspended after a conviction for operating a vehicle without the proper insurance, you will have to file a form SR-22, which provides proof of future financial responsibility once you reinstate your license.
 Your car insurance company will file this form for you.

 You will be required to maintain your SR-22 for 3 years from the effective end date of each suspension.

 Indiana drivers convicted of operating their vehicles without car insurance are entered into the Previously Uninsured Motorist Registry (PUMR) for a period of 5 years.

 When your name is in the PUMR, you can be randomly selected to provide proof of financial responsibility at any time.